pvilledieu/pierre.villedieu/_pages/teaching.md

 ## Lecturer
 - Introduction to econometrics with R (Fall 2019 to Fall 2020)
     - undergraduate course
-    - introduces students to the basics of econometrics, causal analysis as well as and how to implement it into R
+    - introduces students to the basics of econometrics, causal analysis and how to implement it with R
     - [Github repo](https://github.com/ScPoEcon/ScPoEconometrics)

 ## Teaching Assistant